· The Bloomfield Team

 2. Your Most Experienced People Are Within Five Years of Retirement

-AI knowledge engines are built for exactly this problem.
-They take the experience of your veteran team members, combine it with the historical data in your ERP and your job records, and create a searchable intelligence layer that survives any single person's departure.
+AI knowledge engines solve exactly this problem.
+They take experience from veteran team members, combine it with historical ERP and job record data, and create a searchable intelligence layer that survives any single person's departure.
+Waiting makes the problem harder, because the best capture happens while the expert is still doing the work.

 3. Your Quoting Process Takes Days When It Should Take Hours

 An AI quoting tool eliminates the research phase.
-When the estimator opens a new RFQ, the system has already identified comparable past jobs, current material costs, relevant quality notes, and the historical margins on similar work.
-The estimator goes straight to the decision-making.
+When the estimator opens a new RFQ, the system has already identified comparable past jobs, current material costs, relevant quality notes, and historical margins on similar work.
+The estimator goes straight to decision-making.

 4. Your Systems Do Not Talk to Each Other